Key Elements of a Great Infographic

 Do you want to create amazing content that people will remember long after they’ve left your site?
 Are you interested in producing marketing deliverables that are shareable, unique and engaging (and can easily be branded to increase exposure for your company)?
 If these are your goals – and they should be if you care about bringing more traffic to your site and increasing leads – you need to create an infographic.

+So how do you create the actual infographic?
 Essentially, infographics are about telling a story with data, but you don’t always have to take the same approach.
 According to Alberto Cairo in this Marketing Land article, infographics need structure, but not necessarily a narrative structure.
-Basically, your infographic needs to make sense in terms of what information you include and how it’s arranged.
+Basically, your image needs to make sense in terms of what information you include and how it’s arranged.

 This infographic from Funders and Founders, for example, presents productivity tips broken up into a variety of categories depending on what the tips pertain to.

 Keep in mind that nice infographic structure is all relative.
 Some really great infographics are simple and easy to get through, others are more colorful and data-heavy.
 As far as deciding what design elements to use in order to create a structure, the sky really is the limit.
 One starting point is to find other good infographics that have resonated with you and follow a similar pattern or style.